Platelet Rich Plasma Injection Therapy

-Platelet rich plasma injections refers to a sample of serum (blood) plasma that has as much as four times the normal amount of platelets.
+Platelet-rich plasma injections refer to a sample of serum (blood) plasma that has as much as four times the normal amount of platelets.
 This therapy enhances the body’s natural ability to heal itself and is used to improve healing and shorten recovery time for acute and chronic soft tissue injuries.*

 Platelets are part of the blood that circulates around the body ready to help with blood clotting should you have a cut, broken bone, an injury that bleeds internally, or any other type of injury.
 Besides containing clotting factors, the platelets release growth factors that help start the healing sequence.
 With a concentrated amount of platelets, larger quantities of these growth factors are released to stimulate a natural healing response.
 Plasma is the clear portion of the blood in which all the other blood particles such as platelets, red blood cells, and white blood cells travel.

 Growth factors that help build new blood supply to the area are also increased in number.

-This healing response will help restore strength faster than normal.* Platelet rich plasma (PRP) therapy can be used in any area where a rapid healing response is desired.
+This healing response will help restore strength faster than normal.* Platelet-rich plasma injection therapy can be used in any area where a rapid healing response is desired.
 One great benefit of injections of PRP is that they don’t have the side effects that can occur with steroid injections or long-term use of non-steroidal anti-inflammatory drugs (NSAIDs); the number one cause of liver and kidney failure in the United States.

 Doug M. Platelet Rich Plasma Injections Therapy Success Story #1

-How do I know if I’m a good candidate for a Platelet Rich Plasma (PRP) Injection?
+How do I know if I’m a good candidate for a Platelet Rich Plasma Injection?

 You will be evaluated and examined by a medical professional, and you will exhibit some of the following:

 - Both acute pain and chronic pain

 - Persistent pain despite standard non-operative therapy such as activity modification, physical therapy, and damaging NSAIDs (Non-Steroidal Anti-Inflammatory Drugs)

 - Pathological changes are seen on diagnostic imaging

-- Patient wishes to pursue alternative to surgical treatment
+- Patient wishes to pursue an alternative to surgical therapy options

 - Tendonopathies, strains, and sprains